Frans-Willem/CsrSpiDrivers/spilpt.ftdisyncbb/README.md

 ## Pinout

-You can build a simple programmer using popular FTDI adapter borads.
+You can build a simple programmer using popular FTDI adapter boards.
 Pinout specified in spi.c file.
 Change it at will.
 Beware that popular FTDI adapters provide 5V or 3V3 I/O levels while CSR chips require 3V3 or 1V8 I/O level.
 You may supply appropriate VCCIO to FTDI chip or use logic level converter if